 As you might imagine, we get a lot of submissions for Offbeat Bride.
-The site's editors, Megan and Catherine (aka Superman), deal with a steady flow of beauty into their inboxes, via all the submission channels described on this page: email submission forms, our Flickr pool, Two Bright Lights, posts tagged on the Tribe, etc. There are a LOT of ways to submit content to Offbeat Bride, all of which have been set up to keep the at-times-overwhelming flow of content organized, and help to save everyone time ("everyone" includes the submitter themselves!).
+The site's editors (Megan, Catherine, and Chris Wolfgang), deal with a steady flow of beauty submitted via all the submission channels described on this page: wedding profile submission forms, our Flickr pool, Two Bright Lights, etc. There are a LOT of ways to submit content to Offbeat Bride, all of which have been set up to keep the at-times-overwhelming flow of content organized, and help to save everyone time — "everyone" including the submitter themselves!

 Then, of course, there are the people who ignore the guidelines on the submission page and do their own thing.
-Here's just one recent example of many failed submissions that have dropped into my inbox:
+Here's just one recent example of many failed submissions that appeared in my inbox:

 - First thing to note: this submission was emailed directly to me, rather than going through the channels outlined on our submission page.
 As publisher, I don't process submissions — the editors of Offbeat Bride do that.
 By emailing me directly, this vendor failed to get the material into the right hands.

-- The email had an enormous .zip file of images attached, clogging up my inbox and bandwidth with a huge file I hadn't requested.
+- The email included an enormous .zip file of images attached, clogging up my inbox and bandwidth with a huge file I hadn't requested.

 - Worst, the content submitted was material that our submission page makes it clear we do not feature.